 Browns Creek and Little Browns Creek Trail is a 16.2 mile moderately trafficked loop trail located near Nathrop, Colorado that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Directions from Buena Vista: Drive south 10 miles to County Road 270; and then travel west on County Road 270 for 2.5 miles.
 This road turns sharply north.
 Continue straight at this T and follow County Road 272 4 miles to the trailhead.

 Hike was fairly difficult, especially through the thick snow but totally worth it the scenery was pretty spectacular.

 Steep uphill at the beginning of the hike, probably for half a mile.
 People take horses on this trail and we had to constantly watch where we stepped to avoid the horse poop.
 The waterfall was a nice end point, there's some sitting space to take a break and eat snacks before hiking back.

 First part is pretty steep but gets easier.
 Worth the effort for the views.

 Spectacular views along the ridge line portion of the trail .
 Steep in areas with rocks and soft ground to negotiate.
 Awesome hike and the waterfall was amazing.
 A challenging but rewarding hike for a flatlander who has 3 hikes under his belt.
 More difficult than Mayflower Gulch and Bakers Tank.